-It happens to the best of us, but the real-time checker makes sure they’re fixed in seconds.
+It happens to the best of us, but the real-time checker ensures they’re fixed in seconds.

 Sometimes writers get fancy.
-It’s fun, we love it, but we have to keep in mind that elegant writing is not always good writing.
-Writing should be all about delivering the message to the readers without any misunderstandings.
+It’s fun, and we love it, but we must remember that elegant writing is not always good.
+Writing should be about delivering the message to the readers without misunderstandings.

-Grammarly’s readability checker is a good tool for that, making sure your writing style remains appropriate to your audience.
+Grammarly’s readability checker is a good tool for ensuring your writing style remains appropriate to your audience.

-However, this feature is one of those that still need some work.
+However, this feature is one of those that still needs some work.

-When writing this article, this feature was rolling out in beta, and I got to try it while writing this.
+This feature was rolling out in beta when writing this article, and I got to try it while writing.
 It shows little emojis at the bottom right corner that represents the tone of your writing.

 I can say it’s pretty good, but it is in no way as accurate as it could be, and it still needs plenty of work.

-In my opinion, while others may see this feature as a bit gimmicky, I think it can be helpful for marketing people who like to keep the tone of their writers consistent with the tone of the brand.
+While others may see this feature as a bit gimmicky, I think it can be helpful for marketing people who like to keep the tone of their writers consistent with the brand’s tone.